twit96/twit96/README.md

 back-end development.

 ## Reach out to me!
-With only 2 classes left before graduating college, I would love freelance or collaborative opportunities in web development, game development, and software development.
+I would love freelance or collaborative opportunities in web development, game development, and software development.
 I work to learn, and love to program.
 If you see a place for me in your project, feel free to get in touch!

 <a href="https://twit96.github.io/">My <b>contact information</b> can be found here.</a>